List of sports events affected by the coronavirus outbreak

 HANDBALL

-Olympic women’s qualifying tournament in Montenegro from March 20-22: China withdraw.
-Hong Kong declines invitation to attend.
+Olympic women’s qualifying tournament in Montenegro from March 20-22: China withdrew.
+Hong Kong declined invitation to attend.

 ICE HOCKEY